whitneyburton/portfolios/students/1602/claudia-kiesenhofer/ClaudiaKiesenhofer.markdown

 ### Areas of Emphasis

-Coming into this module I felt weak on JavaScript.
-I used Exercism three times per week, read the "Eloquent JavaScript" book, and tried to apply these concepts in my individual and team projects.
-In the end I feel much more comfortable with JavaScript.
+Coming into the first module I had three main goals.
+Without having any programing I first of all wanted to find out if I actually like to program and am capable and interested in understanding the concepts of programing languages.
+The second goal was to check out the community of programer and find out if feel I can thrive in that environment.
+Thirdly I wanted to really understand the concepts of Ruby and learn how to effectively use its rich library to create programs using its rich library of options.
+At the end of module 1 I am very happy about the choice I made.
+I really enjoy programing and feel very much a part of this community already.
+I am still in progress reaching my third goal and realize it will probably take quite some time of practise to fully getting there.
+I am satisfied with my progress so far though.

 ### Mid-Module Assessment

-* Ruby Syntax:
+* Ruby Syntax and Workfow: 2
-* Rails Basics:
 * Javascript Basics:
 * Workflow:
 * Collaboration: